tidoust/cddlparser/README.md

 - The right hand side of a type rule is represented as a group entry.
 In other words, it uses the same structure as the right hand side of a group rule.
 - A type wrapped into parentheses is represented as a group.
 - AST nodes have properties that encode their semantics, as well as a list of children that they contain.
 The list of children includes all tokens that were consumed, including comments, and is used to serialize the node.
 The other semantics make processing more friendly.
 Updating semantics does not update the list of children.
 And updating the list of children does not update semantics.
+- Parsing of strings probably isn't fully correct.
+See also [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) for CDDL grammar updates.
 - Overall, the AST is verbose and could be simplified.

+## Acknowledgments

+This implementation started as a direct port of the [CDDL parser in Node.js](https://github.com/christian-bromann/cddl) written by @christian-bromann (released under an MIT license), and the lexer remains largely equivalent to the Node.js one.
+The parser had to be re-written though: the Node.js parser does not support all productions allowed by the CDDL grammar and the goal here is to allow serializing the abstract syntax tree back into a string, while preserving the original formatting (including whitespaces and comments).

+The parser now follows the CDDL grammar more closely.
+This makes it closer to the [cddl-rs](https://github.com/anweiss/cddl) implementation in Rust by @anweiss (also released under an MIT license).
+As opposed to cddl-rs, this implementation does not validate CDDL blocks per se.
+It will only raise an error when a production cannot be parsed according to the grammar.

+This implementation uses test files from these projects to validate the parser.